Akter8/rts-static-scheduler/README.txt

 ### Tasks to be done
-- [ ] Remove the bug in the scheduler module.
-- [ ] While selecting a job that has been split, making sure that the there is an order that is followed.
 - [ ] Make the fprintfs in the scheduler neat.
 - [ ] Check if there are any warnings while compiling.
 - [ ] Finish the README.
 - [ ] Comments and testing of periodicTaskDriver.c in the 3 checks part.
 - [ ] Test the program with lots of test cases for bugs.
+- [ ] Periodic jobs: Min, max and avg response time.
+- [ ] Periodic jobs: Absolute and relative jitters.
+- [X] Sporadic jobs: List of accepted and rejected jobs with their response times.
+- [X] Aperiodic jobs: Response times of jobs that finished.
+- [X] Number of preemptions.

 ### Tasks Completed